openstack/bifrost/doc/source/install/index.rst

 * Ubuntu 22.04 "Jammy"
 * Debian 11 "Bullseye" and 12 "Bookworm"

-Limited support, may be removed at any moment:

-* Ubuntu 20.04 "Focal"

 .. note::
    Operating systems evolve and so does the support for them, even on stable branches.